pryv/dev-site/source/getting-started.md

 }
 ```

-To learn how to perform CRUD (create, read, update, delete) operations on streams, please refer to the guide ["How to manipulate streams?"](/guides/manage-streams).

 ### Events

 **Events** are the primary unit of content in Pryv.io.
 An event is a timestamped piece of typed data, and always occurs in one stream.
-Events either have a type from the list of [standard event types](/event-types/#directory) to allow interoperability, or an application specific type.
+Events either have a type from the list of [**standard event types**](/event-types/#directory) to allow interoperability, or an application specific type.

+To learn how to perform CRUD (create, read, update, delete) operations on events, please refer to the guide ["**How to manipulate events?**"](/guides/manage-events).

 Our athlete will therefore be adding different types of events, each related to specific streams: